vindah/AmazonWebTest/README.md

 # AmazonWebTest
-This repo consists of cypress test code for some test cases created for this page : https://www.amazon.in/ It scrolls through the menu options, selects a product, filters and clicks on the second highest, then logs its about to the console.
+This repo consists of test cases created for this page : https://www.amazon.in/ using `Selenium, Junit and Cucumber` It scrolls through the menu options, selects a product, filters and clicks on the second highest, then logs its about to the console.

 ## Installation/Running the code